Skip to content

 Each family page lists recommended dimensions for non-square aspect ratios.
 Using non-recommended dimensions will trigger a warning.

-Backend compatibility
+Backend qualification